Read This First

 Prompt 1: What are utility functions?

-The section works by contrast: Utility Functions in Artificial Intelligence as a load-bearing piece, Example Use Case as a test case, and A Building Block for Efficient Programming as a load-bearing piece.
-The reader should be able to say why each part is present and what confusion follows if the distinctions collapse into one another.
+Read the section by contrast: Utility Functions in Artificial Intelligence as a load-bearing piece, Example Use Case as a test case, and A Building Block for Efficient Programming as a load-bearing piece.
+Each part is there for a reason, and the reader should be able to say what gets lost if those distinctions collapse together.

-The important discipline is to keep Utility Functions in Artificial Intelligence distinct from Example Use Case.
-They are not interchangeable bits of vocabulary; they direct the reader toward different judgments, objections, or next steps.
+Keep Utility Functions in Artificial Intelligence distinct from Example Use Case.
+They are not interchangeable bits of vocabulary; they point the reader toward different judgments, objections, or next steps.

 A utility function translates subjective preferences into numerical scores.
 Higher values correspond to more preferred outcomes, while lower values correspond to less desirable outcomes.